-My daughter’s preschool class is having a Christmas party and everyone is supposed to bring a treat to share.
-We decided to make these cute little personalized Reindeer Treat Bags.
+My daughter’s preschool class is having a Christmas party, and everyone is supposed to bring a treat to share.
+We decided to make these cute little personalized Reindeer Treat Bags!

 It’s a really easy project that kids just love.
 Plus you can use any kind of treat in a snack sized zip-top bag.
+I love crafts that involve items I most likely already have in my house!

 - Paintbrush